- Parents Home

 Internet Safety Laws

-A federal law, the Children's Online Privacy Protection Act (COPPA), was created to help protect kids younger than 13 when engaged in online activities.
+A federal law, the Children's Online Privacy Protection Act (COPPA) helps protect kids younger than 13 when they're online.
 It's designed to keep anyone from getting a child's personal information without a parent knowing about it and agreeing to it first.

-COPPA requires websites to explain their privacy policies on the site and get parental consent before collecting or using a child's personal information, such as a name, address, phone number, or Social Security number.
-The law also prohibits a site from requiring a child to provide more personal information than necessary to play a game or participate in a contest.
+COPPA requires websites to explain their privacy policies and get parental consent before collecting or using a child's personal information, such as a name, address, phone number, or Social Security number.
+The law also prohibits a site from requiring a child to provide more personal information than necessary to play a game or enter a contest.